darkrenaissance/darkfi/doc/src/tutorial.md

 Now that we have testnet coins we can deposit into darkfi.

-We'll do this by sending testnet coins to the darki cashier, which will issue darkened versions of the deposited coin.
+We'll do this by sending testnet coins to the darkfi cashier, which will issue darkened versions of the deposited coin.
 This process of darkening involves the cashier minting new anonymous tokens that are 1:1 redeemable for deposits.
 For example, if you deposit 1 BTC, you will receive 1 dBTC,